Share this publication

 What is the West Indian Day Parade?

-The West Indian Day Parade also known as the Caribbean American or Labor Day Parade is known as the is one of the biggest and most colourful celebrations to occur in New York City.
-The Labor Day Parade is now in its 51st year!
+The West Indian Day Parade, also known as the Caribbean American or Labor Day Parade, is known as one of the biggest and most colourful celebrations to occur in New York City.
+The Labor Day Parade is now in its 52nd year!

 Every year over three million people proceed on Crown Heights Brooklyn to celebrate West Indian Culture making it not only America’s biggest Caribbean Carnivals, but one of the biggest Caribbean carnivals in the world.